buildtesters/buildtest/docs/configuring_buildtest/compilers.rst

 search for compiler name in configuration file and attempt to remove it if it's found.

-This command can be used when you find compilers are out of date, for instance you can run ``buildtest config compilers test`` to test all compilers and this can show which compilers have failed during test.
-For example, in output below we have one failed compiler name ``nvhpc-mixed/23.7``.
+This command can be used when you find compilers are out of date, for instance you can run ``buildtest config compilers test`` to test all compilers and show which compilers failed during test.
+In output below we have one failed compiler name ``nvhpc-mixed/23.7``.

 .. code-block:: console